Reviewed By Joana Garrido DVM

 Goat and sheep dairy make an excellent alternative to cow dairy since they have smaller fat globules, allowing better digestibility.

 Moreover, the type of casein protein goat and sheep milk carry is less inflammatory than the protein found in cow dairy.
-Thus, they are less likely to cause nasty side effects such as upset stomach, vomiting, diarrhea, and loose stools in lactose-intolerant dogs.
+Thus, they are less likely to cause nasty side effects in lactose intolerant dogs such as:

 Deboning is important when preparing fish for dogs.
 This is to prevent the risk of choking and mouth injuries.
 Be sure to avoid feeding undercooked fish to your canine friend as it may harbor harmful bacteria and parasites.

 - Can Dogs Eat Fish?: Best 10 Fish Dogs Can Eat

 - Can Dogs Eat Tuna Fish?
 What Are the Risks?

 - Pros and Cons of Fish Oil for Dogs